 Taking a look at Berkshire Hathaway’s Warren Buffett and his acquisitions helps cement the importance of considering the supply chain when buying stock.
 The well-known value investor considers the supply chain when he buys companies or stock.

-In September, for example, Buffett touted Best Buy (NYSE:BBYC) as a stock poised to thrive in a “post-Amazon” era, partly due to its supply chain investment.
+In September, for example, Buffett touted Best Buy (NYSE:BBYA) as a stock poised to thrive in a “post-Amazon” era, partly due to its supply chain investment.
 His 2016 acquisition of Precision Castparts, a maker of cast parts used in the airline industry was widely perceived to be based on the supply chain connection to Airbus and Boeing Co.
-(NYSE:BAA).
+(NYSE:BAC).